reasonml/reasonml.github.io/docs/function.md

 #### Referencing Previous Arguments

-When defining default values previous arguments may be used:
+When defining default values, previous arguments may be used:

 ```reason
 let add = (a, ~b, ~c=a+1, ~d=b+1, ()) => a + b + c + d;